X

 IsItWP Uptime Checker tests the availability of any website.
 See if the website is down for you or everyone.

-There are a lot of factors that can affect your web hosting server’s uptime including:
+With that in mind, here are factors that can affect your web hosting server’s uptime:

-This is why no web hosting provider can guarantee 100% uptime.
-However, anything below 99.9% is considered unreliable.
+These challenges explain why no hosting provider can promise 100% uptime.
+That said, anything below 99.9% is generally seen as unreliable.

 How Does IsItWP Uptime Checker Work?